ArturSousaFerreira/summernote/ESOF-docs/Report-3.md

 Component Diagrams are used to represent the Implementation View.
 These diagrams show different components, the ports available and the dependencies on the environment in terms of provided and required interfaces.
-UML 2 has improved the Component Diagrams specifically with the interfaces and ports.
 The components can be tied to the classes and composite structures that realize these components.
 These diagrams can now be used to precisely represent the software components built in a system and their dependencies both in black-box and white-box views.